-All appointments in the Counseling Center are free of charge, and we do not bill your insurance.
+All appointments in the Counseling Center are free, and are not billed to insurance.

-In general, your first appointment will be approximately 15-30 minutes long, and will be a conversation between you and a clinician to determine your needs, appropriate providers and how best to support you.
-If you seek services at the Counseling Center following that initial conversation, your first appointment with your assigned clinician will be approximately 75 minutes long (we ask you arrive 15 minutes early for paperwork, and then about a 45-50 minute session).
-Subsequent sessions are typically 45-50 minutes long.
+In general, the initial triage appointment is approximately 15-30 minutes long, and will be a conversation between a student and clinician to determine needs, appropriate providers and the best course of action to support you.
+If you continue services at the Counseling Center following that initial conversation, subsequent sessions are typically 30-50 minutes long.

 Please be on time for your appointments.
-If you are unable to keep your appointment, please provide us with at least 24 hours notice by calling us, or stopping by to cancel your appointment.
-Repeated cancellations or missed appointments may result in the termination of counseling.
+If you are unable to keep your appointment, please provide us with at least 24 hours notice by calling us to cancel your appointment.
+Repeated cancellations or missed appointments may result in the termination of counseling at that time (not without attempted contact, offers of re-engagement, and notification).
+Even if a student does not continue services at that moment, they are more than welcome, and encouraged, to re-engage with the Counseling Center at a future time if the need arises.
 In the event you do not contact us to cancel an appointment, there is no guarantee that you can be seen sooner than what would be the next regularly occurring appointment.
-Requests to be seen sooner than the next regularly occurring appointment are at the discretion of the counselor and based upon severity of need and availability of appointment times.